 The measures proved inadequate to bring an end to the war.
 In the summer of 1995, after violations of exclusion zones, the shelling of UN-designated safe areas and the taking of UN hostages, NATO member countries agreed to take military action in support of UN efforts to bring an end to the war in Bosnia.
 NATO launched a two-week air campaign against Bosnian Serb forces and, over the following months, a series of other military measures at the request of the UN force commanders.
 This helped pave the way for the signing of the Dayton Peace Accord on 14 December 1995.
 The Alliance immediately proceeded to deploy peacekeeping forces to the country, in accordance with the terms of a UN mandate, giving NATO responsibility for the implementation of the military aspects of the peace accord.

 This was the first time that NATO became involved in a non-Article 5 crisis management operation.
-Other non-Article 5 crisis management operations have followed - in Kosovo, the former Yugoslav Republic of Macedonia¹, Afghanistan, the Mediterranean, off the Horn of Africa, over Libya and in support of the African Union.
+Other non-Article 5 crisis management operations have followed - in Kosovo, North Macedonia (previously known as the former Yugoslav Republic of Macedonia), Afghanistan, the Mediterranean, off the Horn of Africa, over Libya and in support of the African Union.

 NATO’s Strategic Concepts

 Provision for crisis management measures had already been made in the Alliance's 1991 Strategic Concept for "the management of crises affecting the security of its members".
 It was reiterated in the 1999 Strategic Concept, which states that NATO stands ready to contribute to effective conflict prevention and to engage actively in crisis management.
 In addition, the 1999 document states that these crisis management operations would include non-Article 5 operations.